WHY LIVE ON AN ACREAGE

 The location is a huge part of the purchase, remember though that Urban sprawl is always at work and in a decade or so you may be closer to the City than you like.
 The good news maybe is that your land value will go up!
 But again research, ask questions, seek advice.

-*Stewart J Lowe is a Guild Member of the Institute for Luxury Home Marketing
+*Stewart J Lowe (Stu) is a Guild Member of The Institute of Luxury Home Marketing